varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 DESCRIPTION
 ===========

-Varnish as a command line interface (CLI) which can control and change most of the operational parameters and the configuration of Varnish, without interrupting the running service.
+Varnish has a command line interface (CLI) which can control and change most of the operational parameters and the configuration of Varnish, without interrupting the running service.